BotoX/Dahua-Firmware-Mod-Kit/README.md

 Lines from *input* which do not exist in *reference* will be removed, lines which exist in *reference* but do not in *input* will be appended at the end of the output.

-Usage: `./lang.py <reference> <input>` where reference could be the language file which came with the firmware and input a language file you have extracted from somewhere else.
+Usage: `./lang.py <reference> <input> <output>` where reference could be the language file which came with the firmware and input a language file you have extracted from somewhere else.
-The script will output statistics on stderr and the processed input file on stdout.
+The script will output statistics on stderr.

-Example: `./lang.py English.txt Russian.txt > Russian.fixed.txt`
+Example: `./lang.py English.txt Russian.txt Russian.fixed.txt`

 ### Contributing / Questions / Support